Pink eye: Symptoms, treatment, and what to do next

 • Your symptoms are getting worse

-1. Viral Pink Eye
+1. Viral pink eye

-2. Bacterial Pink Eye
+2. Bacterial pink eye

-Bacterial pink eye is caused by various types of bacteria and usually involves more significant eye discharge in the form of pus or mucus, which can be yellow or green in color.
+Bacterial pink eye usually involves more significant eye discharge in the form of pus or mucus, which can be yellow or green.
 Unlike the viral pink eye, bacterial pink eye is often seen in one eye versus both.

-In some cases, mild bacterial pink eye may get better without antibiotic treatment, however, it is best to speak with your healthcare provider about the best treatment options for you.
-If you suspect you have bacterial pink eye, seek medical help as you may need an antibiotic to help clear the infection.
+In some cases, mild bacterial pink eye may get better without antibiotic treatment; however, it is best to speak with your healthcare provider about the best options for you.
+If you suspect you have bacterial pink eye, seek medical help, as you may need an antibiotic to help clear the infection.

 Additionally, you should avoid wearing contact lenses, which can complicate the infection.
 Learn more fun facts about antibiotics and protect yourself against other common infections.

-3. Allergic Pink Eye
+3. Allergic pink eye

-Allergic conjunctivitis can be seasonal and its course is limited.
-Allergic pink eye can also occur year-round due to indoor allergens, like dust and animal dander.
+Allergic conjunctivitis can be seasonal, and its course is limited, but it can also occur year-round due to indoor allergens, like dust and animal dander.
+Simple over-the-counter antihistamines can provide relief.
+Some prescription eye drops can also provide relief if needed.

-Causes of Pink Eye
+Causes of pink eye

 Bacterial and viral conjunctivitis can be easily spread from person to person.
 Allergic conjunctivitis is not contagious.

-Viral Conjunctivitis
+Viral conjunctivitis

 Viral conjunctivitis is an eye infection caused by a virus and is highly contagious.
 The most common cause of viral conjunctivitis is adenoviruses.
-The adenovirus may also cause the common cold, which is why on top of getting a cold, you might also get viral conjunctivitis.
+The adenovirus may also cause the common cold, which is why, on top of getting a cold, you might also get viral conjunctivitis.

 You can pick up this infection by simply touching an object with the virus and then rubbing your eye.
 The virus is also airborne, meaning you can get it through droplets in the air.

-Bacterial Conjunctivitis
+Bacterial conjunctivitis

-Bacterial conjunctivitis is an eye infection caused by bacteria, and like viral conjunctivitis, is highly contagious.
-This infection is typically caused by staphylococcal or streptococcal bacteria from an object or person but is also spread by respiratory droplets.
-You can pick up bacterial conjunctivitis by touching your eyes, sharing eye makeup, or having contact with someone with the virus.
+Bacterial conjunctivitis is an eye infection caused by bacteria, and like viral conjunctivitis, it is highly contagious.
+This infection is typically caused by staphylococcal or streptococcal bacteria from an object or person, but is also spread by respiratory droplets.

-Allergic Conjunctivitis
+Allergic conjunctivitis

 If you are experiencing symptoms of allergic conjunctivitis, you may want to speak with your healthcare provider, as allergy medications and specific eye drops may provide relief.